How to Make Pesto in Every Color: The Ultimate Collection of Veggie Pesto Recipes

-And pesto is a template that you can so easily adapt and have fun with, boosting the nutritional content while you’re at it, by adding different herbs, nuts, cheese and veggies.
-You can have pesto in pretty much all the colors.
+Pesto is a template that you can so easily adapt and have fun with, boosting the nutritional content while you’re at it, by adding different herbs, nuts, cheese and veggies.

 What Equipment do you need to Make Pesto?